lilyprism/lilyprism/README.md

 # 👋 Hi, I'm Lily!

 ## 🌟 About Me
-As a coder with a deep-rooted passion for technology, I've dedicated over 12 years to mastering the art of creating efficient and maintainable code.
-My journey has taken me through diverse realms of programming, including Software and Game Development, Competitive Programming, Web Development, DevOps, and Machine Learning.
+With a coding journey beginning at the young age of 12, I have immersed myself in the vast world of technology, mastering the intricacies of software and game development, competitive programming, web development, DevOps, machine learning, and more.
+My passion lies in crafting efficient, maintainable code and pushing the boundaries of what's possible with technology.

 ### 🏆 Achievements
-- **Competitive Programming**: Clinched the top spot in a national tournament for 3 consecutive years.
+- **Competitive Programming**: Dominated a national tournament for 3 consecutive years.
-- **Professional Projects**: Delivered mission-critical code for major corporate websites.
+- **Professional Projects**: Spearheaded the development of mission-critical websites for top-tier companies, ensuring both performance and reliability.
-- **Game Development**: Published a mobile game that hit the top 400 in Asia, a testament to my creativity and understanding of user engagement.
+- **Game Development**: Launched a mobile game that soared to the top 400 in Asia, showcasing my knack for engaging and immersive experiences.
+- **Artificial Intelligence**: Led AI training initiatives for leading companies, advancing the frontier of machine learning applications.
+- **Marketing & UX**: Executed successful marketing campaigns and applied my deep understanding of UX principles to enhance product design and user satisfaction.

 ## 💻 Skills and Technologies
-While Python is my go-to language, my versatile skill set spans C#, C++, Java, Ruby, Rust, and JavaScript.
-My substantial experience with Unity3D has been a cornerstone in developing immersive and engaging games.
-This eclectic mix of languages and technologies underlines my adaptability and eagerness to tackle diverse challenges.
+My technical arsenal includes Python, C#, C++, Java, Ruby, Rust, JavaScript, and Unity3D.
+I've applied these skills across various domains, from AI training and data analysis to code architecture design.
+My work in UX design and marketing has honed my ability to see projects from multiple perspectives, ensuring a user-centered approach to technology.

 ## 🎓 Education & Certifications
 - Certified Paramedic